Sustainability

 Fresh Water

 The health and usage of freshwater resources is one of our greatest global challenges.
-In addition to our water science major, Northland’s Mary Griggs Burke Center for Freshwater Innovation conducts research and does policy work.
+In addition to our water science program, Northland’s Mary Griggs Burke Center for Freshwater Innovation conducts research and does policy work.
 They offer a research track that grows with your skills.

 Sustainability Initiatives